deepfence/ThreatStryker-docs/docs/docs/architecture/index.md

 # ThreatStryker Architecture

-The ThreatStryker product consists of a Management Console, and multiple Sensor Agent containers and Cloud Scanner tasks that are deployed within your production platform(s).
+The ThreatStryker product consists of a Management Console, and multiple Sensor Agents and Cloud Scanner tasks that are deployed within your production platform(s).

 ![ThreatStryker Components](../img/threatmapper-components.jpg)